-In May of 2008 I had a sudden, acute psychotic break.
-Very few people know their own risk of psychosis, and that it can happen at any age, regardless of prior history.
-Given my circumstances (age, gender, no prior family history, no notable prior mental illness, etc.) this constitutes something like a .04% statistical probability (4 in 10,000).
+May of 2008 I had a sudden, severe psychotic break.
+Given my circumstances (age @ 37, gender, no prior family history, no notable prior mental illness, etc.) this constitutes something like a .04% statistical probability (or four in 10,000).
+Very few people know their own risk of psychosis and that it can happen at any age, regardless of prior health.

-This blog encapsulates my journey from May of that fateful year to present day.
-Many of the early posts are pictures for I lost my ability to write and could only communicate in an abstract visual sense what was going on internally.
+This blog encapsulates my journey from July of that fateful year to present day.
+It is a mixture of short posts, creative writing, personal progress notes, and tales.
+Many of the early posts are pictures, for I lost my ability to write and could only communicate in an abstract visual sense what was going on internally.

 Well, this summer is blowing by.
 With all the social activities I’ve been involved in, you would think nothing at all is wrong with me.
 I’ve been feeling well, clear headed, and energetic.
 This is indeed a bonus not only for my personal life, but my work life as well.
 The solution, for me it seems, has been reducing my meds to 15 mg of Abilify – down from the prescribed 30 mg.
 I feel like I am playing with fire, however.
 The dose is not enough to suppress the audibles, but enough to keep me cognitively clear enough to focus at work and then come home and have energy for the basic tasks of life.

 30 mg, even 20 mg, drags on me so that I sleep when I get home from work and I don’t have the energy for anything more.
 Nothing gets done.
 Bills go unpaid, dishes pile up, clothing is strewn about.
 Now, on 15mg none off this is true.
 My little pad is tidy, maybe not spotless, but at least I have the wherewithal to start projects and slowly finish them over the course of a few weeks.